GluuFederation/docs-ce-prod/docs/source/authn-guide/supergluu.md

 ## U2F SCIM APIs
 See the [SCIM documentation](../user-management/scim2.md#fido-devices) for a discussion on how to manage FIDO devices, including Super Gluu, using the SCIM protocol.

-## Self-service account security

-To offer end-users a portal where they can manage their own account security preferences, including two-factor authentication credentials like Super Gluu, check out our new app, [Gluu Casa](https://casa.gluu.org).